softwaresaved/automated_testing/README.md

   result = subprocess.call(cmd, shell=True)
 ```

-After all, if changing `count_frequency` we would not to introduce a bug that means it returns an exit status of 0 if the output file name is not provided.
+After all, if changing `count_frequency` we would not to introduce a bug that means it returns an exit status of zero if the output file name is not provided.

-### Farr Institute 2015
+### EPCC and Farr Institute 2015

 We now have a simple set of regression tests that run a code then compare the output files, line-by-line, to output files held within a test oracle.

-This type of regression testing was used within the Farr Institute, of which EPCC is a [member](https://www.epcc.ed.ac.uk/projects-portfolio/farr-institute).
+This type of regression testing was used by EPCC as part of work with the [Farr Institute](http://www.farrinstitute.org/), with whom EPCC is [working closely](https://www.epcc.ed.ac.uk/projects-portfolio/farr-institute).

 Farr aims to harness health data for patient and public benefit by setting the international standard for the safe and secure use of electronic patient records linked to other population-based datasets for research purposes.